pniewiejski/algorithms-playground/backtracking/README.md

 ### Eight queens puzzle 👸

-The [eight queens puzzle](https://en.wikipedia.org/wiki/Eight_queens_puzzle) tries to find a placing of eight queens (chess piece) on a eight by eight chess board, such that no two queens threated each other (No two queens share a row, a column or a diagonal).
+The [eight queens puzzle](https://en.wikipedia.org/wiki/Eight_queens_puzzle) tries to find a placing of eight queens (chess piece) on a eight by eight chess board, such that no two queens threaten each other (No two queens share a row, a column or a diagonal).

 Problem can be generalizes to _n_ queens on a _n_ by _n_ chess board.